lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

     i++;
   }

 The ``while`` loop above stops when a match is found or when it reaches the end of the array.
-Because the loop stops as soon as it finds a match, it is a bit faster than a ``for`` loop as long as a match is found and it's not in the last element of the array.
+Because the loop stops as soon as it finds a match, it is a bit faster than a ``for`` loop as long as there is a match to be found and it's not in the last element of the array.